xaya/xaya_docs/mining.md

 ### PoW Data in the Block Header <a name="pow-data"></a>

-For PoW in Xyon, the hash of the block header proper never matters.
+For PoW in Xyon, the hash of the block header proper never matters, *and its `nNonce` field must be zero*.
 Instead, each block header is always followed by special **PoW data**.
 This contains metadata about the PoW (the algorithm used and whether or not it was merge-mined) as well as the actual data proving the work by committing to the SHA256D hash of the actual block header.